shawnpdoherty/beaker/documentation/user-guide/systems.rst

 -  *Serial Number*: Serial Number of the machine.

+-  *Firmware Version*: System firmware version installed on the machine, commonly referred to as the "BIOS" or "UEFI" version.

+-  *Firmware Date*: System firmware date (optional).
+Usually represents the build data of the firmware.

 -  *Condition*: This can be one of the following:

    -  *Automated*: In a working state, can have jobs run against it.